acbsp/bonafide.guru/en/contents.rst

 *samadhis*\ are of three types: with the whole body inside – simple (standard), *pushpa*\ (flowery) and *smriti (*\ memorial).

-When the death comes, vaishnava who has attained the perfection, enters the state of meditation on the Supreme Personality of Godhead – *Samadhi.* Having dived into *Samadhi*, completely disattaching oneself from the material body by means of the higher consciousness of one’s true “I”, he leaves this body.
+When the death comes, Vaiṣṇava who has attained the perfection, enters the state of meditation on the Supreme Personality of Godhead – *Samadhi.* Having dived into *Samadhi*, completely disattaching oneself from the material body by means of the higher consciousness of one’s true “I”, he leaves this body.
 Therefore perfect devotee do not die in the common meaning of this word – he “enters the *Samadhi*\ ”.

-Srila Prabhupada was constantly residing in the state of *Samadhi*, active and physical absorbance into loving service to Krishna.
-And when the time came to die, He taught all of us an instructive lesson, how do perfect vaishnava leave his body.
-Srila Prabhupada left his body twice.
+|SP| was constantly residing in the state of *Samadhi*,
+active and physical absorbance into loving service to Krishna.
+And when the time came to die, He taught all of us an instructive lesson, how do perfect Vaiṣṇava leave his body. |SP| left his body twice.
 Thus he let us understand that he doesn’t leave this world under duress, as all conditioned souls do, but according to Lords plan.
-When first time Srila Prabhupada left the body, those devotees who were near Him that moment, were much distressed, cried and were pleading Him to stay and not to leave them.
-Srila Prabhupada heard their prays, returned again into His body and said: “Well, you here cry and pray to Me to stay with you, but there behind the wall, they don’t want me to stay and pray that I should leave sooner.”
+When first time |SP| left the body, those devotees who were near Him that moment, were much distressed, cried and were pleading Him to stay and not to leave them. |SP| heard their prays, returned again into His body and said: “Well, you here cry and pray to Me to stay with you, but there behind the wall, they don’t want me to stay and pray that I should leave sooner.”